FAQs on air traffic controller training.

 Is there re-location assistance available if I’m coming from interstate or overseas?

-If you need to relocate to Melbourne for your training, Airservices may provide limited assistance to you, depending on individual circumstances.
-We can discuss your circumstances once you’ve been successful in in your application.
+If you need to relocate to Melbourne for your training Airservices may provide limited assistance to you, depending on individual circumstances.
+We can discuss your circumstances once you have been offered a role with us.